Top 10 Canny Alternatives in 2026 (Compared)

 Sleekplan feedback management software - user feedback board and feature request interface

-What it does: Sleekplan is a budget-friendly feedback platform at $15/mo that uniquely includes built-in NPS and CSAT surveys.
+What it does: Sleekplan is a budget-friendly feedback platform with a free Indie tier and paid plans from $13/mo (Starter) that uniquely include built-in NPS and CSAT surveys.
 It offers a 30-day trial but lacks private boards, anonymous voting, and AI features.

 Best for: Budget-Friendly